I can't believe that it's real,

 I can do worry,

-tell me all your troubles.
+Tell me all your troubles, yeah

-You won't ever have to worry now,
+You won't ever have to worry no,

 Here I am, baby,

-come and take me,
+Come and take me,

-take me by the hand.
+Take me by the hand.

-here I am, baby...
+Here I am, baby

 Lyrics submitted by oofus